nusenu/ansible-relayor/README.md

     - only relevant if `tor_ExitRelay` and `tor_IPv6` are True and we have an IPv6 address
     - default: True (unlike tor's default)

+* `tor_dedicatedExitIP` boolean
+    - this feature **requires** tor version >= v0.3.0.3-alpha
+    - only relevant for exit relays
+    - automatically configures the OutboundBindAddressExit tor feature (does not require you to manually specify the IP address to use)
+    - this means tor will establish outbound exit connections on a separate IP(v4/v6) address (different from the IP announced in the consensus)
+    - to make use of this feature you need more public IPv4 or IPv6 addresses than tor_maxPublicIPs
+    - if this condition is not met we will abort
+    - all instances on a host will use the same OutboundBindAddressExit address
+    - default: False

 * `tor_enableControlSocket`
     - will create a ControlSocket file named 'controlsocket' in every instance's datadir
     - authentication relies on filesystem permissions